University of Arkansas at Pine Bluff: Residential life

-The Johnny B. Johnson Complex, JBJ, can house 288 students.

-Built in 1991, the Complex was named in honor of Dr. Johnny B. Johnson, former Chancellor of the University of Arkansas at Pine Bluff.
-JBJ has nine buildings and houses a total of 288 male and female students.

-The newest residence hall is the new Delta Housing Complex.
-Built in 2003, this suite-style complex has 104 private rooms and 140 double rooms; it houses 388 students.

 Marching band

 In 2008, UAPB's band known as the Marching Musical Machine of the Mid-South (M4), made their debut appearance at the Honda Battle of the Bands.
 In 2009, M4 was selected to participate in the United States Presidential Inaugural Parade.

 M4 is one of the top three largest collegiate marching bands in Arkansas and is accompanied by two auxiliaries.
-The dance auxiliary is known as the "Golden Girls" and the flag auxiliary is known as the "24K Golden Silks."
+The dance auxiliary is known as the "M4 Golden Girls" and the flag auxiliary is known as the "24K Golden Silks."
 M4 is a five drum major led marching band.

 Fraternities and sororities

 Eight of the nine National Pan-Hellenic Council (NPHC) fraternities and sororities are represented on campus.
 Less than five percent of the undergraduate student body are represented in the NPHC.
 The university also hosts four of the seven fraternity and sorority organizations part of the National Interfraternity Music Council (NIMC).
-These organizations are: